terodox/terodox.tech/content/posts/2020-01-12--handling-web-component-markup-with-lit-html/index.md

 import { html } from 'lit-html';

 const name = 'Andy';
-const templateFunction = (name) => html`Hello ${name}`;
+const templateFunction = (name) => html`<h1>Hello ${name}</h1>`;
 const templateResult = templateFunction(name);
 ```

 ## TemplateResult

-A template result is what is returned from the tagged string literal.
+A template result is the return value from the tagged string literal.
 This is a combination of the template to render as well as the data needed to render it.
 They are VERY cheap to create and no real work happens until we call the render function.

-This means we can have a lot of different templates come together quickly to create a single template result without having a lot of load put on the browser.
+This means we can have a lot of different templates come together quickly to create a single TemplateResult without having a lot of load put on the browser.

 ## Rendering